How to Enter 16 Digit Number in Excel (3 Simple Ways)

 Applying Text to Columns to Enter 16 Digit Number

-• Finally, select the Text option from Column data format and hit the Finish button to end the process.
+• Finally, select the Text option from the Column data format and hit the Finish button to end the process.

-We can see the 16 digit number on the selected cells.
+We can see the 16-digit number on the selected cells.

 Applying Text to Columns to Enter 16 Digit Number